CSA-OCP-GER/aad-identity-for-developers/challenge-3-oidc-idtoken-angularspa.md

 ng serve --port 5003
 ```

 This command brings up the demo application listening on port 5003.
-Open a browser and navigate to [`http://localhost:5003`](http://localhost:5003).
+Open a browser and navigate to [`http://localhost:5003`](http://localhost:5003) and use the app.

 ## Cleanup resources